sparkyniner/Netryx-Astra-V2-Geolocation-Tool/README.md

 ### Option B: Build your own index from scratch

+IMPORTANT NOTE: if application freezes due to running out of application memoery while fitting PCA, use this command in terminal! python3 -c "from test_super import build_compact_index; build_compact_index()"

 Want to index a city or area that nobody's done yet?
 The app handles everything — downloading panoramas, extracting descriptors, building the search index.

 ```bash